 illustrated by Julie Morstad

-The Puppets of Spelhorst is one of Kate DiCamillo’s newest books.
+The Puppets of Spelhorst is one of Kate DiCamillo’s newer books.
 It will be the first in a trilogy called Norendy Tales.
 This book is the only book I have yet to read, but I plan to remedy that soon!
 If it’s anything like her others (and if the ratings can have a say), it’s a great story!

 for ages 7-10